SpreedBlood/wrapuv/README.md

 # wrapuv
 A wrapper in C# for libuv.
 The aim of this is to add support for all the Libuv handles.
+Currently only supports:
-Currently only supports the Timer handle.
+* Timer handle.